 Here are five practical and simple suggestions for the journey:

-1. Read the Bible daily by downloading and following the JourneyOn Today Bible Reading Strategy.
+1. Read the Bible daily by following and intentional Bible Reading Strategy.

 2. Spend some time in prayer following a prayer guide.